 - Using a substance alone rather than in a peer group.

 - Having untreated behavioral problems or psychiatric conditions.

 At this stage, teens frequently seek opportunities to use the chosen substance or substances.
 Also, a teen may start to need more and more of the substance to achieve the same effect: this is called tolerance.

-Substance abuse is a condition that needs treatment to prevent the progression to dependence (addiction).
-Over half of teens who abuse drugs or alcohol eventually become addicted.
+Substance use needs treatment to prevent the progression to dependence (addiction).
+Over half of teens who use drugs or alcohol eventually become addicted.
 Although treatment for substance dependence can be effective, it is best to intervene before dependence develops.